-The quality of your description can make or break your novel when you send it to an agent or publisher (or direct with a reader if you’re self publishing).
+The quality of your novel’s description can make or break your book.
+Novel description is one of the most important elements to be judged when you send it to an agent or publisher (or direct with a reader if you’re self publishing).

-Yes, yes we all *know* this … Yet STILL all too often writers do not invest in their description adequately and drop a multitude of clangers that serve only to dissuade agents, publishers or readers from engaging with the story in front of them.
+Yes, yes we all *know* this … Yet STILL all too often writers do not invest in their novel description adequately.
+As a result authors drop a multitude of description clangers.
+This serves only to dissuade agents, publishers or readers from engaging with the story in front of them.
 So what to do?

 WHO is doing